Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Even before the encounter is over, thank God.
 You might be asking yourself why you should thank God before you get the satisfying results you so desperately want.

-Thanking God in advance demonstrates your faith that with God's help you will get a favorable answer.
+Thanking God in advance demonstrates your faith that with God's help, you will get a favorable answer.
 Thanking God in advance is acknowledging that God is a merciful God no matter how the situation turns out.
-It just might be God's best for you at that particular time even though you might not see it then.
+Have enough faith to release your request by thanking Him for what He will do in your situation even before He does it.